 You can buy mealy Red Delicious apples from the supermarket all winter.
 But fall in New England means apple-picking, and we’re ready to get our crispy #fallvibes on.

-Even though the first day of autumn is Sept.
-21, apple season has already begun at Ocean State farms.
 You’ll also find other seasonal treats at some of the farms here: pumpkins, peaches, cider, pies, donuts.
 To state the obvious: Mother Nature grows on her own time.
 So if you’re looking for specific apples — say Jonagold or Idared, call ahead to see what’s ripe for picking that day.
 For the uninitiated: A peck is about 10 pounds of apples, and a bushel is four pecks.
 Now let’s get them apples.

 OLD STONE ORCHARD